CalebFenton/simplify/README.md

 </p>
 </section>

+## Overview

-There are three parts to the project:
+There are three parts to the project: smalivm, simplify, and the demo app.

 1. **smalivm**: Virtual machine library which can execute Android apps.
-It can execute a method and create a graph which contains every possible execution path and register or class value for every instruction.
-It'll execute even when it doesn't know the value of something such as a network response from a server.
+It executes a method and returns a graph which contains the register and class values at every instruction for every possible execution path.
+It works even if certain values are unknown such as a network response from a server.
 If it encounters an `if` and doesn't know the values of the conditional, it assumes either branch could happen and executes both paths.
-2. **simplify**: Takes the graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and specific peephole optimizations.
-The optimizations are fairly simple, but when applied together over and over again, it can decrypt strings and greatly simplify code.
+2. **simplify**: Analyzes the graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and specific peephole optimizations.
+The optimizations are fairly simple, but when applied together and in succession, it can decrypt strings, peel back layers of obfuscation, and greatly simplify code.
 3. **demoapp**: Contains simple, heavily commented examples of how to use **smalivm**.
-It's a good place to start to understand how to use smalivm.
+It's a good place to start if you want to use smalivm in your own projects.

 ## Usage